Magic Kingdom Christmas Holiday Events

 Christmas Specials Taping

 The taping of the Walt Disney World segment of the annual ABC televised specials typically takes place at Walt Disney World in mid-November.
 Dates are usually revealed just prior to the tapings.
 Live acts perform in all four parks typically.
-The parade portion will be filmed at Disneyland.
+The parade portion is sometimes filmed at Walt Disney World and sometimes it’s filmed in Disneyland.
+It depends on the year.
 The production company will be shooting various parade elements and guest star performances throughout the resort.
 Park guests are not able to view the taping segments.
 These areas are usually reserved for cast members and pre-selected audience.
-This is an actual television production, so expect songs to be sung multiple times or additional delays to occur; also the park can be quite crowded on Main Street causing difficulty getting to attractions.
+This is an actual television production, so expect songs to be sung multiple times or additional delays to occur.
+Also the park can be quite crowded in filming locations causing difficulty getting to attractions.
 Many guests dress in Christmas attire for this occasion.
 Expect schedule changes and cancellations to park entertainment, especially those on Main Street USA, during the weekend filming.

 Note: The television specials can be seen on ABC, Freeform, and Disney Channel throughout the holiday season.